Dynamic66/SwitchAudio24/README.md

 1. Download the zip file and extract the folder to the desired location.

 2. Press Windows + "R" and type 'shell:startup'.
 Place a shortcut for Switchaudio24.exe in the folder that was opened.
+This will automatically open SwitchAudio24 when starting your PC.

    ![image](https://github.com/Dynamic66/SwitchAudio24/assets/160179474/d660aa20-293f-4955-ac19-de2e156edbb9)